Ragged Old Flag

-Ragged Old Flag is the 47th album by American country music singer Johnny Cash, released on Columbia Records in 1974.
+Ragged Old Flag is the 47th overall album by American country music singer Johnny Cash, released on Columbia Records in 1974.
 The album addresses several political as well as ethical issues, like many of Cash's other releases.
 The title track, and the only single from the album, is a spoken word tribute to patriotism amid the Watergate scandal.
 "Don't Go Near the Water" addresses another hot political issue of the time, the environment.
 All of the songs on the album were composed by Cash, save "I'm a Worried Man" by himself and June Carter Cash.